kdietrich/homeeup/README.md

 ## How-to

-1. Install homeeUp: `npm install -g homeeup`
+1. Install homeeUp: `sudo npm install -g homeeup`
 2. Modify your `config.js` file.
 See below for more information.
 3. Start it up: `LOG=info homeeup`
 4. Add a new Homematic CCU to homee.